Magda-k-e/products-stores/README.md

 * view a sorted list of all stores based on the number of orders placed
 * view a sorted list of all stores of a specific category according to the number of orders placed

-All endpoints can be tested with the provided Postman Application Collections
+All API endpoints can be tested with the provided Postman Application Collections.